Arnold E. True: After Battle of Midway

 Captain True went on to command Destroyer Division Four from late 1942 into 1943, and then the Navy Weather and Aerology billets until he retired from active duty in December 1946.

 Awards and decorations

 During his career and service True earned numerous awards, including following:

 Retirement

 Capt.
 True retired from active duty in December 1946, at which time he was promoted to the flag rank of rear admiral.
 For much of the remainder of his life, Admiral True wrote and lectured about the war in the Pacific.
+He openly opposed the Vietnam War.
 He died on December 11, 1979, in Palo Alto, California, at the age of 78.